ulivz/vuepress-plugin-export/README.md

 ## Features

-- Automatically merge all of your pages.
+- Merge all of your pages automatically.

 ## TODO